-Course Code EDUC 6521B Course German Curriculum & Methodology B Coordinating Unit School of Education Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 2 hours per week, in addition to a 2 hour common lecture focussing on Assessment and Reporting Prerequisites Pass in 6 courses of German Restrictions Available to GradDipEd students only Course Description The course aims to present information on a range of methodologies and develop a variety of pedagogical skills to help students to be better prepared for the start of their teaching career.
+Course Code EDUC 6521B Course German Curriculum & Methodology B Coordinating Unit School of Education Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 2 hours per week, in addition to a 2 hour common lecture focussing on Assessment and Reporting Available for Study Abroad and Exchange N Prerequisites Pass in 6 courses of German language Restrictions Available to GradDipEd students only Course Description The course aims to present information on a range of methodologies and develop a variety of pedagogical skills to help students to be better prepared for the start of their teaching career.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn Successful completion of this course student will be able:

 Assemble a range of subject-appropriate resources, including online, that engage a diversity of students in their learning.
 2.6 & 3.4 1, 2 1, 2 2